mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Aslan have no special regard for luxury and the Hierate does not have separate High Passage tickets.
 All paid passages are Middle, Basic or Low.
 However, any
-Aslan of SOC 9+ will receive the services of the ship’s steward automatically and the Middle Passage baggage allowance increases to 500 kilograms.
+Aslan of SOC 9+ will receive the services of the ship's steward automatically and the Middle Passage baggage allowance increases to 500 kilograms.
 Aslan nobles always have precedence and usually bump passengers